 SSRIs are believed to improve mood by blocking brain receptors that reabsorb serotonin, leaving more serotonin available for use.

-One possible explanation is that since there are several mechanisms that can lead to low serotonin levels, not everyone will respond similarly to medication.
+One possible explanation is that since there are several mechanisms that can lead to low serotonin levels, not everyone will respond similarly to any one treatment.

 Another theory growing in popularity is that inflammation, not neurotransmitter imbalance, is the root cause of depression.

 Another possible reason SSRIs don’t always work is that not all depression is caused by low serotonin.

 For many, dopamine deficiency is the underlying cause instead.

 Lastly, it’s not really known whether a low serotonin level causes depression or whether depression causes serotonin levels to drop.

 It’s confusing to say the least!